Did you know that China, Japan, and the United States are responsible for over 50 percent of the paper being used globally?

 When sorting or putting away photographs in archival materials, it can be tempting to scribble down notes directly onto the back of photos as you go through them.

 And while you can do this, it’s only wise if you’re using the right kind of writing tool.
-(And, ideally, you really shouldn’t write on photographs, period.)
+(And, ideally, you shouldn’t write on photographs, period.)

 1. Do NOT Use a Standard Ball-Point Pen